-"It's easy to dismiss my words as lies and my race as a white savior but I'm echoing the words of people of color in our community who are crying out for change," said Lupien.
+"It's easy to dismiss my voice as lies and my race as a white savior but I'm echoing the words of people of color in our community who are crying out for change," said Lupien.

 Police Chief La’Ron Singletary said making a major cut police would disproportionately impact Black and Hispanic people and the department’s effort to diversify its force over the last few years.
 In union jobs, the last hired are the first fired.
 He also objected to the first 4% cut that Council approved.

 “Less officers on the road means less officers to take the next call for service, and less time available to spend on each call,” said Singletary.
 “Additionally, the proposed additional reduction in staffing could have a negative effect on community policing.
 One of the primary principles of community policing is for officers to develop a relationship in the neighborhoods they serve and to address neighborhood concerns."